mu-hashmi/alpamayo-tools/README.md

 # alpamayo-tools

-Unofficial community tools for NVIDIA's [Alpamayo-R1](https://developer.nvidia.com/drive/alpamayo) and [PhysicalAI-AV](https://huggingface.co/datasets/nvidia/PhysicalAI-Autonomous-Vehicles) ecosystem.
+Community tools for NVIDIA's [Alpamayo-R1](https://developer.nvidia.com/drive/alpamayo) and [PhysicalAI-AV](https://huggingface.co/datasets/nvidia/PhysicalAI-Autonomous-Vehicles) ecosystem.

-## Features
+## Overview

-- **PyTorch Dataset** - Clean `torch.utils.data.Dataset` wrapper for PhysicalAI-AV
-- **Alpamayo Inference** - Simple API for running Alpamayo-R1 inference
+This package provides:

+- **`PhysicalAIDataset`** — PyTorch Dataset that handles video decoding, egomotion interpolation, and coordinate transformation to ego-frame
+- **`alpamayo-generate-labels`** — CLI for generating teacher labels at scale with checkpointing and multi-GPU sharding
-- **CoC Embeddings** - Chain-of-Cognition text embedding pipeline
+- **`CoCEmbedder`** — Sentence embedding for Chain-of-Cognition reasoning text

+All trajectory data is automatically transformed to the ego vehicle's local frame at t0, which is what Alpamayo-R1 and most trajectory prediction models expect.

 ## Installation